appium/appium/docs/en/appium-setup/running-on-osx.md

 ### Testing against multiple iOS SDKs

+Xcode version 5.1 allows for automatic testing against iOS versions 6.0 and later.
+If using version 5.1, you can ignore the rest of this section.

-Apple's `instruments` binary, which Appium uses to launch the iOS simulator, by default uses the currently-selected Xcode, and the highest iOS SDK installed with that version of Xcode.
+For Xcode 4.6.3 to 5.0, Apple's `instruments` binary, which Appium uses to launch the iOS simulator, by default uses the currently-selected Xcode, and the highest iOS SDK installed with that version of Xcode.
 This means that if you want to test iOS 6.1, but have iOS 7.1 installed, Appium will be forced to use the 7.1 Simulator regardless.
 The only way around this is to have multiple copies of Xcode installed with different sets of SDKs.
 You can then switch to the particular copy of Xcode that has the versions you want to test with before starting